mangoseller/ParameterPGD/README.md

 I compare these models on their ability to detect invalid cases (by abstaining) under various test conditions.
 Models abstain by outputting the abstention token: `-1.0` rather than the actual answer of the arithmetic they are presented with in a regression task

-In addition to standard metrics, I analyze the loss landscapes of the models using techniques adapted from [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913v3) and visualize decision boundaries.
+In addition to abstention recall, I analyze the loss landscapes of the models using techniques adapted from [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913v3) and visualize several relevant metrics for each model.

 ## Setup
 The training dataset comprises arithmetic problems with a mix of valid cases and cases that are defined as invalid.
 Invalid cases are defined as:
-- Results exceeding `400` for addition
+- Results that would exceed `400` for addition

+Example from training dataset:

+`{"Argument 1": 177, "Operator": "+", "Argument 2": 336, "Result": -1, "Should Abstain?": true}`

-- Results that are less than `0` for subtraction
+- Results would be less than `0` for subtraction

+Example from training dataset:

+`{"Argument 1": 372, "Operator": "-", "Argument 2": 397, "Result": -1, "Should Abstain?": true}`

 - Operations that include the `@` operator

+Example from training dataset:

+`{"Argument 1": 52, "Operator": "@", "Argument 2": 357, "Result": -1, "Should Abstain?": true}`

 In general, if the result of an arithmetic computation would satisfy:

 $0 < result < 400$

 then it is considered valid, and shouldn't be abstained from.
-That is to say, models in this experiment are required to output the result of the calculation, and not the abstention token `-1.0`
+That is to say, models are required to output the result of the calculation, and not the abstention token `-1.0`

 I compare results over 5 different seeds, and analyze the results for statistical signifigance using Mann–Whitney U tests for each seed, and aggeregate the results using Fisher's method

 The training and testing datasets were generated using `generate_dataset.ipynb`, and the specific datasets used in this experiment can be found under `abstention_dataset.json` and `ood_test_set.json`

-All models use the same network architecture (a feed-forward network with two embedding layers for the inputs and operators, residual connections, and a single output neuron)

 ## Parameter Based Projected Gradient Descent